adrianmarple/orbitron/games/README.md

       self.prev_pos = self.position
       self.position = new_pos
       self.last_move_time = time()
+      return True
+    else:
+      return False
 ```
 You can ignore the stuff about ghosts, but the remaining functions are good to understand:
  - `cant_move()`: Is the player unable to move? (i.e. not enough time has passed, they aren't alive, or no controller movement has been registered recently)
  - `move_delay()`: How long the player must wait between moves, used in `cant_move()`.
  - `get_next_position()`: Based on controller movement, returns where would the player go next
  - `is_occupied(pos)`: Is a particular position invalid for the player to move to?
+Note that `move()` returns whether the player actually moved as a result of this call.

 In order for your game to use a new class that inherits from player, you must call the `generate_players` function on a `Game` instance passing the class name as a parameter.
 E.g.
 ```